perses/perses/STYLEGUIDE.md

   for dynamic values passed across memoized boundaries.
 Do not add memoization blindly or omit dependencies.
 - Memoize React context values when they contain objects or functions whose identity would otherwise change each render.
 - Avoid array-index keys when a stable domain identifier exists.
-- Treat `react/react-compiler` and `react-perf` diagnostics as design feedback.
-Fix new warnings rather than disabling the rule or increasing the repository warning ceiling.
+- Treat React Compiler, React Doctor, and `react-perf` diagnostics as design feedback.
+Compiler and Doctor rules are enforced as errors.
+Fix diagnostics rather than disabling rules or increasing the repository warning ceiling.

 ## Components, state, and accessibility